What's an Apocrypha? It's all Greek to Me.

 Chapter 3 Verse 23.

-to the book of Daniel, this book is the story of two men who try to seduce a pious, young wife.
+is also an addition to the book of Daniel.
+It is the story of two men who try to seduce a pious, young wife.
 When she

 refuses their advances, the men publicly accuse her of adultery.
 Susanna is condemned to death in a trial where